patrick-llgc/pisguru/README.md

 - Grayscale: Grayscale is often used to save space when the color information is not used.
 Biologically, our eyes are more sensitive to green than red and then than blue.
 Thus when converting to grayscale, each RGB channel is not weighted uniformly:
 $$Y = 0.299 \times R + 0.587 \times G + 0.114 \times B$$
 Human beings perceive twice green than red, and twice red than blue.
+- Note that, grayscale is not always the best way to flatten image to a single channel.
+Sometimes, convert to HSV space and then use V can yield better results.

 ### Thresholding
 - To mask the object in a white background, use `cv2.THRESH_BINARY_INV`.
 - Otsu's method assumes a **bi-modal distribution** of grayscale pixel values.
 Otsu's method works best after Gaussian blur, which helps to make the histogram more bimodal.
 	- While using Otsu's method to find threshold, specify the threshold to 0 and supply additional `cv.THRESH_OTSU` to options: `cv2.THRESH_BINARY_INV | cv2.THRESH_OTSU`
 	![](http://docs.opencv.org/trunk/otsu.jpg)
+- Adaptive filtering: scikit-image has a function `skimage.filters.threshold_adaptive()` or `skimage.filters.threshold_local()` [link](http://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.threshold_adaptive), which has more powerful options than `cv2.adaptiveThreshold()` [link](http://docs.opencv.org/2.4/modules/imgproc/doc/miscellaneous_transformations.html)

 ### Gradients
 - We use **gradients** for detecting **edges** in images, which allows us to find contours and outlines of objects in images.
 We use them as inputs for quantifying images through feature extraction — in fact, highly successful and well-known image descriptors such as **Histogram of Oriented Gradients (HOG)** and **SIFT** are built upon image gradient representations.
 Gradient images are even used to construct **saliency maps**, which highlight the subjects of an an image.